Stoke-on-Trent Garden Festival: Commemorative memorabilia

 A set of commemorative stamps were issued nationally by the Post Office.

-An extremely rare Dungeons and Dragons module, "Up the Garden Path", was based on the festival site; only about thirty copies are known to have survived.
+An extremely rare Dungeons & Dragons module, "Up the Garden Path", was based on the festival site; only about thirty copies are known to have survived.
 RPG adventurers travelled to the garden on a salamander-driven steam train run by gnomes.

 Festival Park: the site today

 The main retail site was completed in 1995, and is now known as Festival Park.
 It has been, for the most part, sympathetically treated by St. Modwen Properties which took on its management and development.
 Much of the parkland, pools and trails have been retained as public open space, and are maturing very well.
 Some of the gardens, such as the Moorlands Heather Rock Garden and The Rocky Valley, survive with their planting scheme relatively intact.
 Although most wooden structures have been left to return to nature, Festival Park is actively maintained by groundsmen.
 Some sculptures and a large Welsh slate water feature remain, as does the full-size stone circle.

 The huge wooden suspension bridge across a wooded ravine remains and can still be used.
 The complex network of paths is maze-like and, since there is no signage, very easy to get lost in.
 As of December 2017 the suspension bridge is closed off for repairs.
 It is currently being used by local wildlife photographers to capture photos of the Jay – a brightly coloured member of the crow family.
 The birds can be seen most days in winter.

 There is now a large retail park on the eastern side of the site – on what was the festival's car-park and public market area – that now merges into the lower reaches of the city centre.
 There is also a large marina for narrowboats.
 Along the main road on the western edge of the site is the large Water World indoor swimming complex, a ski-slope, a ten-screen Odeon cinema, a ten-pin bowling alley, and a toboggan run.
 Festival Park's large four-star hotel incorporates Etruria Hall, former home of Josiah Wedgwood and Thomas Wedgwood.
 Next to Etruria Hall is the headquarters of the North Staffordshire Chamber of Commerce.
 Numerous similar low-rise offices nestle in the parkland and around the pools of Festival Park.